nick-bennett/coffee-shop/README.md

 ## Output

 This simulation does not prevent a graphical display, but instead logs all events (arrivals, service starts, service completions) in simulated time order.
+The log entries are comma-delimited, with the following columns; the column name (shown in quotes) is in a header row in the first line of the output:

+- "Timestamp"
+- "Event type" (ARRIVAL, SERVICE_START, or SERVICE_DONE)
+- "Customer" name (based on automatically generated numeric ID of customer)
+- "Server" name, if event is SERVICE_START or SERVICE_DONE; blank otherwise
+- Queue "Length" resulting after event is processed
+- Servers "Available" after event is processed

 As the simulation proceeds, the system keeps track of aggregate statistics, displaying these at the end of the simulation:

 - Average queue length
+- Maximum queue length
 - Average time spent in the queue
 - Queue length at the end of the simulation
 - Average time spent in the queue by those customers still in the queue at the end of the simulation